kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Schedule
 --------

 This course is organized into three units.
-Units 1 and 2 each end in a midterm, while unit 3 ends in an oral final.
+Units 1 and 2 each end in a midterm, while unit 3 ends in an oral final discussion.
 Homework is assigned weekly (except on exam weeks), and is due Monday the following week.

 The schedule below is tentative; we might have small adjustments in the dates.
 For each week I've included which sections from the textbook we will be covering.